royderks/graphql-frontend-workshop/introduction/README.md

 <summary>Show solution</summary>
 <p>

-The easies way to do refetching is by using the query name.
+The easiest way to do refetching is by using the query name.
 Remember why named queries were important?

 ```js
 function ArticleBlock({ id, title, description, user, upvotes, index }) {